CENsBonn/fMRI/hpc-process.md

 [HeuDiConv](https://github.com/nipy/heudiconv) heuristic.
 A heuristic is specific
 recipe for converting DICOM files to BIDS format.
-In the case of the `reproin` dataset, the built-in `reproin` heuristic is used.
-Depending on your dataset,
-you may need to change this argument to refer to a different built-in heuristic.
+In the case of the `reproin-dicom` dataset, the built-in `reproin` heuristic is used.
+Depending on your dataset, you may need to change this argument to refer to a different built-in heuristic.
 If no built-in heuristic is suitable for your dataset, you need to write your own custom heuristic in the form of a Python script.